alharrison/ssh_mlkem_draft/draft-harrison-mlkem-ssh.md

 # Acknowledgments
 {:numbered="false"}

 Open Quantum Safe has an existing implementation of ML-KEM based key encapsulation methods in all three parameter variants.
-Their fork of OpenSSH contains an implementation using these algorithms for SSH key exchange algorithms.
+Their fork of OpenSSH (OQS-SSH) contains an implementation using these algorithms for SSH key exchange algorithms.
+The authors would like thank Open Quantum Safe for their example implementations of postquantum algorithms.